 Reportedly, “Structures don’t march in the streets” was grafittied onto a Paris wall (I presume by some existentialist who already had an axe to grind).
 Exactly what consequence was supposed to follow from this is unclear.
 It implies a silly, sophistical argument that should not have bothered any serious person.

-The peculiar thing is that a number of leading French intellectuals who said very positive things about so-called structuralism before May 1968 and were undisturbed by previous anti-structuralist polemics suddenly wanted to rhetorically distance themselves from it afterward, when not much had changed about their own positions.
+The peculiar thing is that a number of leading French intellectuals who said very positive things about so-called structuralism before May 1968 and were undisturbed by previous anti-structuralist polemics suddenly wanted to rhetorically distance themselves from it afterward, when not much about their own positions had changed.
 (This later led comparative literature people to reify into existence a category of more-radical-than-thou “poststructuralism” unknown in the French context, and to exaggerate its difference from a by then said-to-be objectionably conservative “structuralism”.)

 The important thing is not whether or not we call ourselves structuralists (or jabberwocks, or whatever).
 The important thing is what we actually manage to articulate, and the kind of practical doings to which we commit ourselves, and in which actually engage.